Development of African American Professionals

 Everyday Hero - $150

-The income and principal from the Fund will be used to make monetary awards to any 501(c)(3) public charity (including Boys & Girls Clubs) that supports the development of African American Professionals serving youth.
+The income from the Fund's principal will be used to make monetary awards to any 501(c)(3) public charity (including Boys & Girls Clubs) that supports the development of African American Professionals serving youth.

 Development of African American Professionals Serving Youth Fund